jerry81/GHP/2022/apr.md

   - global it spending in 2022: 4.4 T
   - tesla, block, blockstream team up - mine btc with solar panels
 - tech
-  - VR roleplay to be used in therapy
+  - VR roleplay to be used in therapy (cure agoraphobia)
   - anti ageing research - reprogram skin cells to behave 30 years younger

 4/8